agda/agda/doc/user-manual/language/telescopes.lagda.rst

     eta : (p@(a , b) : Σ A B) → p ≡ (a , b)
     eta p = refl

+Since Agda 2.9.0, irrefutable patterns require that the deconstructed record has eta-equality.
+This is the case for ``Σ``,
+but e.g. not for ``coinductive`` records or records declared with ``no-eta-equality``.

 Let Bindings in Telescopes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~